-Rest the mixing bowl on the saucepan, with the bowl's base resting above not in the simmering water (pour out some water, if necessary).
+In a mixer fitted with a whisk attachment (or using a hand mixer), whip the eggs and sugar together until very light yellow and fluffy.
+Mix in the lemon juice and lemon zest.
+Rest the mixing bowl on the saucepan, with the bowl's base resting above ¿ not in ¿ the simmering water (pour out some water, if necessary).
 Cook, whisking occasionally, until the mixture is thickened and custard-y, about 10 minutes.

 Meanwhile, half fill a large bowl with ice and cover with cold water.
 Remove the bowl of lemon curd from the hot water and whisk in the butter until melted.
 Rest the bottom of the bowl in the ice bath and let cool, folding the mixture occasionally to cool and thicken it.